Securities Act of 1933

 When a company like "TechCorp" wants to go public: 1.
 Filing: They file an S-1 with the SEC under the '33 Act.
 2. Quiet Period: They strictly limit what they say to the public to avoid "hyping" the stock before the prospectus is ready.
 3. Roadshow: They present the prospectus to institutional investors.
 4. Pricing: Based on demand, they set an IPO price.
 5. Trading: The stock lists on the NYSE.
 Without the '33 Act, TechCorp could just print stock certificates and sell them on street corners without proving they even have a product.

-Result: A structured, regulated path to public capital.
+Result: A structured, regulated path to public capital that ensures investor protection through transparency.

 FAQs

-It is a preliminary prospectus filed with the SEC.
-It has red text on the cover stating that the registration is not yet effective.
-It allows investors to review the info before the final price is set.
+A "Red Herring" is a preliminary prospectus filed with the SEC during the registration process.
+It is called a red herring because of a mandatory statement printed in red ink on the side of the cover page, indicating that the registration statement is not yet effective and the securities cannot yet be sold.
+It allows potential investors to review the company's information while the SEC completes its review and before the final price is set.

 The Bottom Line